“Are you positive you want to follow through with your plan, Sidney? What happens if your father discovers your experiment?”

 Sidney’s anger simmered below the surface as she listened to the arrogance of her new dance partner.
 Not only did he interrupt her experiment, he also had the audacity to expect her to thank him.
-In addition to his faults she could also add he devoured her with his eyes.
+In addition to his faults, she could also add he devoured her with his eyes.
 His gaze traveled the length of her body up and down, then back again.
-With every glance they lingered near her breasts, when not there he stared into her eyes.
+With every glance, they lingered near her breasts, and when not there, he stared into her eyes.
 He behaved as a scoundrel of the highest order.
 A rogue who wished one thing from her, in which she would never grant.
-Sidney recognized he would be a perfect specimen for her experiment, but her frustration towards him affected her train of thought.
+Sidney recognized he would be a perfect specimen for her experiment, but her frustration toward him affected her train of thought.

-It wasn’t only her frustration towards him which distracted her; it was the touch of his hands against her waist.
-While he acted as a gentleman, when he held her hand and gently placed his other hand at her hip, his touch heated her insides.
-The warmth spread from his fingertips as it seeped into her, which caused her to feel flustered.
+It wasn’t only her frustration that distracted her; it was the touch of his hands against her waist.
+While he acted like a gentleman, when he held her hand and gently placed his other hand at her hip, his touch heated her insides.
+The warmth spread from his fingertips as it seeped into her.
+She felt flustered.
 His touch was nothing compared to the smile lighting his eyes.
-They were devilish, full of humor which wrapped her in his charm.
+They were devilish and full of humor that wrapped her in his charm.
 His eyes begged her to laugh with him of the situation she had found herself in.
 These emotions were new to her, something she should explore but hesitant to respond to.
-She needed to be cautious for she was held in the arms of a gentleman who could break her heart if she allowed him.
+She needed to be cautious, for she was held in the arms of a gentleman who could break her heart if she allowed him to charm her.
 Sidney tamped down her reaction to him and let her analytical brain take over.
-She could play on these emotions in retrospect for her experiment, use the allure she felt towards him to apply to her theory.
+She could play on these emotions in retrospect for her experiment, use the allure she felt and apply it to her theory.

 Wilde became cautious as the chit’s expression changed from one of anger to one of flirtation.
 She coyly lifted her lips into a sensuous pout while her eyes darkened to a midnight blue.
 Did he glimpse desire in those depths?
-Caught unaware at her transformation he wasn’t prepared for the siren she became, and he stumbled as he stepped on her toes like the dance partner he rescued her from.
-No wonder the bloke behaved as a bumbling idiot towards her if she smiled at the chap like she smiled at him now.
-Her smile was nothing compared to the husky laugh floating between her kissable lips.
-Lips he desired to taste.
-Her laugh touched him deeply making him want to hear more.
-He never felt this instant attraction to any other lady.
+He was caught unaware at her transformation, unprepared for the siren she became, and he stumbled when he stepped on her toes like the dance partner he had rescued her from.
+No wonder the bloke behaved as a bumbling idiot toward her if she had smiled at him like she smiled at him now.
+But her smile was nothing compared to the husky laugh floating between her kissable lips.
+Lips he wanted to taste.
+Her laugh touched him deeply, making him want to hear more.
+He never felt this instant attraction for any other lady.
 She wasn’t his usual flavor.
 He preferred the widows of the ton, not the silly debutantes.
-Wilde trifled with them from time to time if the attraction presented itself; who was he to refuse temptation?
-He avoided the parson’s noose like the plague and only fooled around with those who wouldn’t trap him.
-As delightful as this chit perceived to be, he needed to leave.
-It was either that or he would embarrass them both by kissing her endlessly on the ballroom dance floor.
+Wilde trifled with them from time to time if the attraction presented itself—who was he to refuse temptation?
+He avoided the parson’s noose like the plague and only fooled around with those he knew wouldn’t trap him.
+As delightful as this chit seemed to be, he needed to leave.
+It was either that, or he would embarrass them both by kissing her endlessly on the ballroom dance floor.

-By then the orchestra finished playing the current set and prepared for a waltz.
-He dropped his hands from around her putting distance between them.
-She held her hands in front of her primly as she tilted her head studying him.
-He stepped back from her, and she took a small step towards him.
-Her gaze shifted behind his head and her eyes lit up even more if it were possible.
-She then took two more steps towards him and he panicked.
+The orchestra finished playing the current set and prepared for a waltz.
+He dropped his hands from around her, putting distance between them.
+She held her hands in front of her primly as she tilted her head, studying him.
+Her rescuer was tall with thick, honey blond hair and bedroom eyes which held promises of pleasure.
+He stepped back from her, and she took a small step toward him.
+Her gaze shifted behind him, and her eyes lit up even more, if it were possible.
+She then took two more steps toward him, and he panicked.
 He retreated only to smack into somebody standing at his back.
-A hand halted him from falling backwards.
+A hand halted him from falling backward.

-“I believe this waltz is mine,” he heard the familiar voice of his friend talking to the beauty.
+“I believe this waltz is mine.”
+Wilde heard the familiar voice of his friend talking to the beauty.

 Sidney lifted her dance card and noted the Duke of Sheffield to be her next dance partner.
-Alexander Langley stood behind the man who she decided would make an excellent addition to her research.
-Especially, as she witnessed his reaction to her change of attitude.
+Alexander Langley stood behind the man, who she decided would make an excellent addition to her research.
+Especially as she had just witnessed his reaction to her change of attitude.
 He wanted to flee from her as fast as he could.
 She decided to have a little fun with the two gentlemen who stood before her, purely for the sake of research.
 She needed to understand how jealousy played a part in how a gentleman pursued a lady.

 “You are correct, Your Grace, but would you mind giving me a moment to thank this kind gentleman for his assistance?”

-Sheffield stood offended that this miss would make him wait for a dance he offered for.
+Sheffield stood offended that this miss would make him wait for a dance he offered.
 Did she not realize who he was?
-He knew he should have moved on from her, she wasn’t duchess material but the smile she bestowed on him, drew him to her bidding.
+He knew he should have moved on from her—she wasn’t duchess material—but the smile she bestowed on him drew him to her bidding.
 She smiled sweetly at him while she twisted her fingers before her, obviously nervous that she offended him.
-At the sight of her discomfort he changed his mind to the dance, he would wait.
-If he concluded the truth of the matter, he became more annoyed at how she wanted to thank his friend.
-He thought Wilde wandered to the card room, instead he followed the beauty.
+At the sight of her discomfort, he changed his mind to the dance.
+He would wait.
+If he acknowledged the truth of the matter, he became more annoyed at how she wanted to thank his friend.
+He thought Wilde had wandered to the card room, but instead he followed the beauty.
 He should have known better where his friend was concerned.
 There wasn’t a skirt safe from his pursuits.
 He squeezed harder on Wilde’s shoulder, expressing his irritation with him.

 “By all means.
 I will await your presence for our dance.”

-Wilde cringed at the edge held in Sheffield’s voice to the miss.
-He knew the frustration which simmered under Alex’s tone.
-Her actions irritated Sheffield because as a duke she shoved him to the side for a mere marquess, one who wasn’t very honorable.
-He only rescued the chit for a chance to fool with her and Alex recognized his intentions.
+Wilde cringed at the edge in Sheffield’s voice to the miss.
+He knew the frustration that simmered under the surface.
+Her actions irritated Sheffield because, as a duke, she had shoved him to the side for a mere marquess—one who wasn’t very honorable.
+He only rescued the chit for a chance to fool with her, and Alex recognized his intentions.
 But it all changed as he held her in his arms.
-He wanted more but realized he shouldn’t, he needed to leave.
+He wanted more but realized he shouldn’t.
+He needed to leave.

-“Thank you, Your Grace, for your kindness.
+“Thank you, My Lord, for your kindness.
 If you so desire, I have one dance remaining on my card you can request.”